spekframework/spek/index.md

 ### Spek works with Java

 Spek is written in Kotlin and as such is 100% compatible with Java.
-You can write your specifications (notice we say specification, not test) in Kotlin and test new or existing code written in Java or Kotlin.
+You can write your specifications (notice we say specification, not test) in Kotlin and verify new or existing code written in Java or Kotlin.

 <br/>
 <a href="{{ site.baseurl }}/download.html" class="btn btn-success btn-lg">Get Started</a>